NeodymiumPhish/NeodymiumPhish.github.io/CTF-Pocket-Guide.md

 ---
 # Setup Virtual Environment

-__Dragons__, the Target VM will be available for download on the day before the CTF, and the password to decrypt the file will become available the morning of the event.
+__Dragons__, the Target VM is available to download [here](https://transfer.sh/T54cl/3FIS_CTF.zip), and the password to decrypt the file will become available the morning of the event.
+Please download the file in advance, so we can expedite the setup process before the event begins.

 ## VirtualBox & Internal Network
 In order to prepare your environment for the competition, ensure that you download and install the following: